Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/01-get-started-cognitive-services.md

 - Used a REST Interface
 - Used an SDK

-## You have successfully completed the lab
+## You have successfully completed the lab, proceed with the next exercises.